-All written decisions made and materials produced in connection with a grievance conducted under this Policy shall be retained by the Title IX Coordinator.
+All written decisions made, and materials produced in connection with a grievance conducted under this Policy shall be retained by the Title IX Coordinator.

-Special Procedure Concerning Complaints Against the President, the Title IX Coordinator Deputy Coordinators, or Other Senior Level Administrators

-If a complaint involved alleged conduct on the part of the College's President, the College's Board of Trustees ("Board") will designate the Investigating Officer.
+Special Procedure Concerning Complaints Against the President, the Title IX Coordinator Deputy Coordinators, or Other Senior Level Administrators of Trustees ("Board") will designate the Investigating Officer.
 Based on the information gathered by the investigation, the Board (or designee) will prepare and issue the written investigative report determining the complaint and, as necessary, implementing any sanctions or remedial measures.
 The determination of the Board is final and not subject to appeal.